2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 ![BTC204](assets/fr/127.webp)

-An important preventive measure taken by Zerolink is to keep unmixed UTXOs completely separate from mixed UTXOs by using separate cryptographic key sets, or even separate wallets.
+A crucial preventive measure taken by Zerolink is to keep unmixed UTXOs completely separate from mixed UTXOs by using separate cryptographic key sets or even separate wallets.
 This differentiates the "*pre-mix*" wallet, intended for UTXOs before mixing, from the "*post-mix*" wallet, reserved for UTXOs that have been mixed.

 ![BTC204](assets/fr/128.webp)